ajs-voices/once-upon-a-dream/scenes/055-double-date.md

 We grabbed Greek food a few stops from the Garden and were early to our seats.
 Ant hadn't told us that they were behind the Ranger's penalty box not at the glass but three rows back.
 I was pretty happy.
 My generic Ranger's jersey was on under my coat and I when I pulled my coat off Angel snagged it and placed it over the front of him.
 He was going to sleep.
 At least that's what it looked like when he laid his head on my shoulder.
 I leaned my head against his and snaked a hand under my coat to hold his hand.
 The little hum of acceptance made me smile.

 There was a clearning of a throat next to us and I when I stood up sudden Angel tipped over falling into my seat with no grace.
 He looked up sheepishly at his dad and grinned.
-"Hey Baboo."
+"Hey Babbo."

 "Anthony was supposed to be here, your father won't be happy."